 Wild limes (T. cordata, T. platyphyllos and their natural hybrid T. × europaea) are now at best local in England and Wales, though they still dominate a few ancient woodlands.
 T. cordata in particular is toward the northernmost limit of its natural range and seldom ripens fruit in Britain’s short, cool summers, although it grows further north in continental Europe, reaching well into southern Sweden (Pigott 2012).
 Analysis of pollen deposits has suggested that limes were the commonest trees in the much of the primeval ‘wildwood’ of the English lowlands (Rackham 1986); an apparently sudden decline in abundance around 5000 years ago coincided with a period of falling summer temperatures but was probably due largely to the introduction by early farming peoples of high levels of grazing, which would have turned dense woodland over a period of generations into open grassland and would particularly have affected the palatable lime.

 There are very few exuberantly distinctive garden varieties: no purple limes, very few attractively variegated forms, and nothing strictly fastigiate or spectacularly weeping.
-Of many named clones the great majority are selections made for vigour, good form, disease resistance, or simply to guarantee clonal uniformity for street planting, rather than plants which can be identified in the field or which demand to be grown for their unique qualities.
+Of many named clones the great majority are selections made for vigour, good form, disease resistance, or simply to guarantee clonal uniformity for street planting, rather than plants that can be identified in the field or that demand to be grown for their unique qualities.
 It should be remembered that the regular habit for which the clone has been selected is a youthful feature, lost with age.